sesh/django-tdd/workshop/0001_GettingStarted.md

 # Getting Ready to Start Coding

 This workshop uses Python 3.6 which you should install based on the instructions for your system.
 We will create a Django project using Django 2.0 inside of a virtual environment.

-To get started a virtual environment with Python and activate it:
+To get started create a virtual environment with Python and activate it:

 ```bash
 > python -m venv time_api_venv
 ```

 The virtual environment should have activated automatically.
-Do activate it again in the future you need to `source` the activate script.
+To activate it again in the future you need to `source` the activate script.

 ```bash
 > source time_api_venv/bin/activate